A New Kind of Journalism Education

 1. The Boot Camp (Sept 1, 2015 to Oct 9, 2015)

 The Fellowship begins with a six-week boot camp, during which Fellows learn the foundations of journalism.
 This is the only part of the program requiring full-day attendance.
+Some elements may be subject to change, in order to incorporate guidance from media leaders on changing professional needs, and feedback from earlier Fellows.
+During the 2014-15 boot camp, we studied:

 - Story ideas and news judgment.
 Successful journalism starts with great story ideas.
 Fellows begin boot camp by learning news judgment from seasoned editors and correspondents: How to find news stories on your beat, and how to distinguish strong story ideas from weak ones.
 Instruction by director and bureau chief Rob Steiner (former Wall Street Journal foreign correspondent)